How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Marrakesh Free Walking Tours

-Free Walking Tours are a great way to orientate yourself in a new city, learn what makes the place unique, get a local’s perspective and quality recommendations.
-And while you don’t have to pay a fee upfront, if you enjoyed the tour, tipping your guide for their service is very much appreciated – as is your honest review / constructive feedback.
+Free Walking Tours are a great way to orientate yourself in a new city, learn what makes the place unique, and get a local’s perspective and quality recommendations.
+And while you don’t have to pay a fee upfront, if you enjoyed the tour, tipping your guide for their service is much appreciated – as is your honest review / constructive feedback.

 Traditional Moroccan restaurant kitchen with tagines lined up.